 Pukka Herbs have been a Good Energy customer for 13 years.
 Today we are helping them achieve carbon cutting science-based targets.
 We understand that our humble cup of tea has an environmental impact, and when scaled to the amount of tea drunk in Britain, it is a big one.

 In the UK energy industry, ‘kettles boiled’ is the go-to quantifier for energy use.
 It is almost a cliché to say ‘this generator supplies enough electricity to boil that many kettles’.
 Our national grid is affected by a 5pm peak, which is caused by many appliances, but notoriously referred to as when everyone flicks their kettle on when they get home.

-Which is why organic tea and food supplement company Pukka Herbs — whose mantra is around creating a sustainable world to benefit people, plants and the planet — are taking the carbon of your cuppa very seriously.
+Which is why organic tea and food supplement company Pukka Herbs — whose mantra is around creating a sustainable world to benefit people, plants and the planet — are working with us and taking the carbon footprint of your cuppa very seriously.